spatie/laravel-backup/README.md

 Spatie is a webdesign agency in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

+## Postcardware

+You're free to use this package (it's [MIT-licensed](LICENSE.md)), but if it makes it to your production environment you are required to send us a postcard from your hometown, mentioning which of our package(s) you are using.

+Our address is: Spatie, Samberstraat 69D, 2060 Antwerp, Belgium.

+The best postcards will get published on the open source page on our website.

+## Installation and usage

+You'll find installation instructions and full documentation on https://docs.spatie.be/laravel-backup/v4.

 ## Using an older version of PHP / Laravel ?

 If you're not on PHP 7 or Laravel 5.3 just use version 3 of this package.
 We don't introduce new feature to v3 anymore but we will still fix bugs.